-To test your display for backlight bleed (also referred to as just ‘light bleed’), play a full-screen video or open a picture that’s pitch-black.
-The light that you see around the edges of the screen or in the corners is backlight bleed.
+To test your display for backlight bleed (also referred to as just ‘light bleed’), play the full-screen video embedded below or open a pitch-black image.
+The light that you see around the edges or in the corners of the screen is backlight bleed.

-Many LED-backlit LCDs suffer from backlight bleeding.
+Now, many LED-backlit LCDs suffer from backlight bleeding.
 In most cases, it’s not noticeable unless you’re looking at a pitch-black screen in a dark room.

-You should also dim the lights and set the brightness of your display to a reasonable level; in normal lighting conditions, that’s ~30-50% depending on your display’s maximum luminance.
+You should also dim the lights and set the brightness of your screen to a reasonable level.
+Under normal lighting conditions, that’s ~30-50% depending on your display’s maximum luminance.

 If you don’t notice any backlight bleeding in regular use of the monitor, but only in this test, you don’t need to worry or do anything.

 In case you have an IPS panel display, make sure you’re not confusing backlight bleeding with IPS glow.
-Unlike backlight bleed, visibility of IPS glow depends on the angle you’re looking at the screen.
+Unlike backlight bleed, the visibility of IPS glow depends on the angle you’re looking at the screen.